-2019 was the eleventh full year in which the Bylaw was being administered by the NPCA.
+2020 is the twelfth and final full year in which the Bylaw was being administered by the NPCA.
 There were no issues with the NPCA's ability to carry out the role of administering the Bylaw for the Region.
 All aspects of the Bylaw, from managing Good Forestry Practice permits, enforcement and public education were conducted in a professional manner.

-Woodlot management strategies to deal with Emerald Ash Borer will continue to be a main concern in 2019.
+Woodlot management strategies to deal with Emerald Ash Borer will continue to be a main concern in 2021 especially in the southern part of the region.
 Current strategies will be used in woodlots that have a significant component of ash.